zhong-j-yu/rekex/doc/UsersGuide.md

 ### Whitespace handling

 The Json grammar, like most grammars, allows whitespaces between most tokens.
-The best way to handle them is to consume trailing whitespaces after each token.
+The best way to handle them is to consume trailing whitespaces after such token.

 Here's how it's achieved in Rekex.
 An `@Regex` can specific a `group` attribute, for example